sanskrit/raw_etexts_english/blogs/manasataramgini/2012-06-03_sarasvati-the-devi-and-the-sarasvati-the-nadi.md

 +++
-title = "sarasvatI the devI and the sarasvatI thexa0nadI"
+title = "sarasvatI the devI and the sarasvatI the nadI"

 +++
 masitãm dûrât frasrûtãm ýâ asti avavaiti